||Dordogne, south central France

 - Great hiking and memories!

-During this trip we will be based in three different locations.
+During this trip, we will be based in three different locations.
 As our luggage will be transferred from location to location along with the group, you will only need to carry a day pack during our walks.
 We still encourage our trip members to bring a medium-sized bag they can manage easily by themselves, keeping in mind that some of our hotels will have narrow hallways and no elevators.
+See our sample packing list.

 ACCOMMODATIONS AND FACILITIES